Step 4: Full View

 Should Engineer A proactively disclose the competence gap to supervisors before any formal certification request is made and, after refusing, take affirmative steps including written documentation, expert referral, and escalation, or is timely refusal at the point of request sufficient to discharge the ethical obligation?

-Proactively Disclose and Fully Escalate Board's choice Disclose the competence gap to supervisors immediately upon recognizing that arms storage certification falls within the Division Chief role's scope, before any formal request arrives, and, after refusing the certification, formally document the refusal, refer a qualified expert, escalate to higher authority, and communicate the institutional training fund decision as a causal factor in the gap.
+O1 Disclose the competence gap to supervisors immediately upon recognizing that arms storage certification falls within the Division Chief role's scope, before any formal request arrives, and, after refusing the certification, formally document the refusal, refer a qualified expert, escalate to higher authority, and communicate the institutional training fund decision as a causal factor in the gap.
+Board's choice

 Competing obligations include: (1) the continuous competence obligation, which activates the duty to surface the gap to supervisors as soon as Engineer A accepts a role where out-of-competence demands are foreseeable, not merely when a formal request arrives; (2) the post-refusal escalation and qualified expert identification obligation, which requires affirmative steps beyond refusal to ensure the safety gap is addressed; (3) the public welfare paramount principle, which imposes a positive duty to prevent ongoing harm rather than merely abstaining from unethical acts; and (4) the institutional role non-expansion principle, which confirms that the Division Chief title conferred no new competence and that Engineer A should have recognized this at the moment of role acceptance.